Catalog of Online Residencies 2020-2021

 Modern Dance residencies introduce students to the basics of dance technique, framing the exploration of dance concepts such as space, shape, energy and time in the context of modern and contemporary styles.
 Students learn how and why to properly warm up their bodies, challenging themselves as they build strength, flexibility, agility, endurance and balance.
 They master increasingly complex movement phrases, and become familiar with the routines, etiquette and expectations of the dance studio.
 Modern dance classes incorporate improvisation, reflection, and feedback to encourage self-awareness and confidence.

-ArtsConnection houses an outstanding roster of dance performance groups, showcasing a wide range of cultural traditions, from American folk dance to the classical dances of Imperial China, from Middle Eastern and African traditions to Native American and Caribbean dance styles.
+ArtsConnection houses an outstanding roster of dance performance groups, showcasing a wide range of cultural traditions, from American folk dance to the classical dances of Imperial China; from Middle Eastern and African traditions to Latin American and Caribbean dance styles.
 Each performance highlights the history of each distinct tradition and its dynamic connections with contemporary styles, featuring the costumes and instruments unique to each culture and time period.
 The stories and customs that shape societies very different from our own come to life through performance in ways that can illustrate classroom topics far more vividly than reading and discussion alone.

 Percussion (Early Childhood)

 Using rhythmic studies, ear training, singing and improvisation, our Early Childhood music instructors lead students through an exciting exploration of the fundamentals of music making.
 Students will develop their sense of rhythm, learn healthy singing techniques, and practice how to play simple songs on percussion instruments.
 They will train their ears to listen to music and articulate what they hear using basic music literacy.
 Many musical concepts will be introduced through age-appropriate activities including: dynamics, tempo, notation and style.